Leighson/mp1-tpl-api-crawl/README.md

 > #### Instruction
 > Register for the [API service](https://www.themoviedb.org/account/signup) to obtain the **API Key**.
 We will have to append this value as parameter `api_key` into each URL when sending the request.
+> A common workflow here on TMDB is to search for a movie (or TV show, or person) and then query for the details.

 Once we are registered we can check the documentation of this API [here](https://developers.themoviedb.org/3/account).